In this article: Discover the best yoga poses for the root chakra and their benefits!

 You may find that focusing on this area of your body helps to promote greater harmony and grounding within yourself.

-Whatever approach works best for you, just remember to always listen to your body and honor your individual needs as you practice Bridge Pose for root chakra balance.
+Whatever approach works best for you, just remember to always listen to your body and honor your individual needs as you practice bridge pose.

 8. Knee-to-Chest – Apanasana